Rolling Through Chesapeake Country

 Drive through the quaint town to admire historic homes, large shade trees, and the Old Wye Church, a 1717 clapboard beauty topped with a bell tower.
 You’ll also find the diminutive Wye Oak State Park, a delightful spot to explore and picnic.

 At the time it was felled during a thunderstorm on June 6, 2002, the namesake Wye Oak was the country’s largest white oak and was believed to be more than 400 years old.
 A cloned sapling was planted in its trunk on June 6, 2006.

 Continue a few miles to EASTON, the sophisticated center of Talbot County.
 You’ll be captivated by the diversity of historic homes lining the entrance into town, ranging from stately Federal-era mansions to colorful Victorians to charming Sears cottages.

 Downtown Easton is in the midst of a renaissance.
 Check out the Prager Building, a former 19th century hotel that is home to some of Easton’s finest restaurants, a wine shop, and a cheerful juice bar.
 Directly across the street you’ll find the Talbot County Courthouse, which looks very much as it did when it was built in 1794.

 Pause to explore the leafy grounds where you’ll find a spectacular bronze statue of Frederick Douglass, a Talbot County native who was born enslaved and returned a free man to share a message of hope and human rights.

-As for live music, there are few better venues than the Avalon Theatre, which is celebrating its 100th anniversary in 2022 and ringing in our own era’s Roaring 20s.
+As for live music, there are few better venues than the century-old Avalon Theatre.
 You can catch top-tier acts inside the restored art deco theater and check out emerging artists in the Stoltz Listening Room, an atmospheric lounge, and in a soaring outdoor pavilion.